chadams/PocketmodRPG/Pocketmod-RPG-rules-0.0.1.md

 ### Basic Moves

 > **The Controlled Move** </br>
 > The character does something where the result is unknown in a controlled environment. (_ex.
-Nobody's around, there's no alarm system_) Roll 1d6+1, then the storyteller continues.
+Nobody's around, there's no alarm system_) Roll 1d6+1, then the GM continues.

 > **The Risky Move** </br>
 > The character does something where the result is unknown in a risky situation. (_ex.
-A guard is coming or there's an alarm system_) Roll 1d6, then the storyteller continues.
+A guard is coming or there's an alarm system_) Roll 1d6, then the GM continues.
 > </br>**6**: Great effect, also ( _tag_+1 ) , **1**: ( _tag_-1 )

 > **The Desperate Move** </br>
 > The character does something where the result is unknown in a desperate situation. (_ex.
-A guard is running at you with sword drawn_) Roll 1d6, then the storyteller continues.
+A guard is running at you with sword drawn_) Roll 1d6, then the GM continues.
 > </br>**6**: Great effect, also ( _tag_+2 ) , **1-3**: ( _tag_-1 )

 > **The "That's not what I heard!"
 Move** </br>